International Section of the ISSA on Machine and System Safety

 - produce and publish complex technical solutions for practical applications taking into account scientific principles and research results;

-- show how risk assessment can be applied in conjunction with new and established experiences and findings in the fields of safety technology, ergonomics, occupational psychology and occupational medicine;
+- show how risk assessment can be applied to classical and new risks in conjunction with new and established experiences and findings in the fields of safety technology, ergonomics, occupational psychology and occupational medicine;

 - initiate cross-sectoral prevention measures in co-operation with other Sections.

 The Section on Machine and System Safety is composed of members.
-Its two executive bodies are: the General Assembly and the Bureau.
-The Bureau is elected by the General Assembly.
+Its two executive bodies are: the General Assembly and the Board.
+The Board is elected by the General Assembly.

 Dr. Hans-Jürgen Bischoff